hamza-eshoul/Messaging-App/README.md

 This is the parent repository for the Full Stack Messaging App Project built for the [Odin Project Curriculum](https://www.theodinproject.com/lessons/nodejs-messaging-app).

-The goal of the project was to build a messaging web app that allows users to send and receive real-time messages to each other.
+The goal of the project was to build a messaging web app that allows users to send and receive real-time messages.

 A restful API was built using ExpressJS and serves as the project's backend.